mdubinko/earleybird/README.md

 # EarleyBird
 Experimental implementation of ixml in Rust.
 Currently targeting the 20220620 spec.

-# Status as of August 20, 2022
+# Status as of August 25, 2022

+The test case in ixml_grammar is now passing, demonstrating full bootstrapping.
+(Start with an ixml grammar text file.
+Parse it.
+Construct a new grammar from the parse tree.
+Use it to parse a target document.)

 My overall goal is to get onboard with the ixml test suite.
-From there, incremental progress in the form of passing %.

-In ixml_grammar.rs you will find a subset of the core ixml grammar.
-Once the parser is relatively bug-free it should be straightforward to wire this up in a workflow that

-1) parses an input grammar in ixml format,

-2) rendering the parse tree into the internal representation of a grammar (with statements like grammar.add_seq and so on), then

-3) parse an input stream against this produced grammar.

-And you have the happy-path of a useful tool.
-From there, progress should be measurable and swift.
+From there, incremental progress should be measurable and swift.

 # Usage